Latand/Passcypher_bot/README.md

 Also you can <b>encrypt and decrypt</b> your <b>txt</b> files.
 However, don't put large txt files, please.

-This repository is created to show, that bot does not store your passwords locally, also you can add your commits.
+This repository is created to show that bot does not store your passwords locally, and also you can make your commits to improve it.

 # Future